 Management takes dedication, and it isn’t something you can learn overnight.
-With SCU Online’s Master of Information Technology Management, you will develop the skills to move into leadership roles with confidence.
+With SCU Online’s Master of Information Technology Management and MBA in Managing & Leading People, you will develop the skills to move into leadership roles with confidence.
 You already have the technical expertise, learn how to translate that into quality team leadership.

 Get in touch with a Southern Cross University enrolment advisor to find out more about how an online Masters degree can advance your career.
 We’re available 8am – 6pm on Monday to Thursday, 8am – 8pm on Wednesday and Thursday, and from 8am – 5pm on Fridays.
 Call 1300 589 882.